 Energy Performance Certificates (EPC) give you information on how to make your property more energy efficient and reduce your energy costs.
-Whether you have an Old house or a Newly Built Dwelling, All homes bought, sold or rented require an EPC before Marketing the property privatley or with an Agent.
+Whether you have an old house or a newly built dwelling, All homes bought, sold or rented require an EPC before Marketing the property privatley or with an Agent.
 All private Landlords renting their buy to let property will need this in place before letting the property.
 If your thinking of selling or remortgaging your house you would also need to have an EPC in place beforehand.

 Energy Performance Certificates – what they tell you

 · Information on your home's energy use and typical energy costs

 · a recommendation report with suggestions to reduce energy use

 · Details of the Energy Assessor who carried out the EPC Survey.